dfinity/portal/docs/developer-docs/integrations/bitcoin/bitcoin-how-it-works.md

 The protocol-level Bitcoin integration and chain-key ECDSA signature protocols each expose an API on the management canister.
 Those APIs are the system-level APIs engineers use to write Bitcoin smart contracts on the IC.
 The APIs are low-level APIs designed around the concepts of Bitcoin UTXOs and transactions and are non-trivial to use and require an in-depth understanding of how Bitcoin works.
 The chain-key ECDSA signature API is also generically useful for any ECDSA use case, e.g., integration with other blockchains such as Ethereum.

-We next give a high-level overview of the abovementioned technology behind the direct Bitcoin integration.
+We next give a high-level overview of the above mentioned technology behind the direct Bitcoin integration.
 For details, we refer the reader to the [Bitcoin page on the Internet Computer wiki](https://wiki.internetcomputer.org/wiki/Bitcoin_integration) as well as the [threshold ECDSA documentation page](../t-ecdsa/t-ecdsa-how-it-works.md).

 ## Protocol-level integration of the IC with the Bitcoin network